epccs/RPUadpt/Hardware/README.md

 ```
         Daisy chain serial from multiple control boards to a host.
-        Allow a point to point mode for bootloading firmware.
+        Use a point to point mode to bootload firmware to an addressed target.
-        Allow SPI from a local host to interface with control board.
+        Use SPI to transfer data from a local host master to local programable unit slave.
-        Allow local control board to use an SPI based MicroSD card breakout.
+        Or use the SPI local programable unit as master to operate a MicroSD card as slave.
 ```

 ## Notice

-The serial port is a wired connection, it is immune to discovery or interference by radio.
+The serial port is a wired connection.
 The hardware is raw and lacks training wheels (i.e. it is not a polished product).
+The ATmega328pb toolchain is not widely available (e.g. {Debain: {stretch:no, buster:yes, sid:yes}} )

 # Table Of Contents